Lexpanpo/Proyecto1_Bomberman/README.md

 * Collect power-ups hidden in blocks to increase your abilities.

 Use the arrow keys to move Bomberman up, down, left, and right.
-Press Z or X to place a bomb.
-The Enter or Space key is used to start or pause the game.
+Press space to place a bomb.
+The [] key is used to start or pause the game.